British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The area is located within the Cowichan uplift and is underlain mainly by andesitic to rhyolitic volcanics of the McLaughlin Ridge and Myra Formations, (Sicker Group).
-The local stratigraphy is disrupted by folding, faulting (pre-Triassic as well as Tertiary), intrusions of gabbro and diabase sills and dikes (informally known as the Mount Hall gabbro) that are coeval with the Upper Triassic Karmutsen Formation, (Vancouver Group).
+Regionally, the area is located within the Cowichan uplift and is underlain mainly by andesitic to rhyolitic volcanics of the Middle to Upper Devonian McLaughlin Ridge and Myra Formations (Sicker Group).
+The local stratigraphy is disrupted by folding, faulting (pre-Triassic as well as Paleogene–Neogene), intrusions of gabbro and diabase sills and dikes (known as the Mount Hall gabbro) that are coeval with the Upper Triassic Karmutsen Formation (Vancouver Group).

-In 1982, a three hole drill program, totaling 107 metres, was completed.
-Drill core samples yielded values up to 0.34 gram per tonne gold, 8.6 grams per tonne silver and 0.1 per cent lead (Assessment Report 11841).
-The exact location of the drill holes is unknown.
+In 1982, a three-hole drill program, totaling 107 metres, was completed for Philip Liberman on the Sicker 1-2 and Geo 1-2 claims.
+Drillcore samples yielded values up to 0.34 gram per tonne gold, 8.6 grams per tonne silver and 0.1 per cent lead (Assessment Report 11841).
+The exact location of the drillholes is unknown.

 In 1985 and 1986, Falconbridge Copper completed programs of geological mapping, rock sampling and an induced polarization survey on the Sicker and Rocky claims.
 Sample 2373 assayed 8.2 grams per tonne silver, with minor copper and zinc values (Assessment Report 13907).